johanley/postscript-notes/README.md

 grestore
 ```

-It's possible to put that pattern into a proc:
+It's possible to put that pattern into a proc, as a template:
 ```
 % pass a procedure
 % draw something, and then have this proc restore the graphics state